nw2190/FEM/README.md

 This code is designed to illustrate a collection of fundamental methods/techniques for solving PDEs using the finite element method.
 It is recommended that a more high-performance computing platform such as [FEniCS](https://fenicsproject.org/) is used for real applications of the finite element method.
 Setting up and solving partial differential equations in FEniCS is extremely straight-forward and much more numerically stable than the more pedagogical code provided in this repository.

+## Settings

+The finite element space basis functions which are implemented in this code are `linear_basis` and `quadratic_basis`; the desired set of basis functions can be specified by setting the `basis` variable in the `model.py` file.

+There are also two choices of solver methods available,  `Cholesky` and `Conjugate Gradient`, which can be specified by the `solve_method` variable, and two time-stepping schemes, `Backward Euler` and `Crank-Nicolson`, which can be specified by the `time_stepping` variable.

 ## Running the Code
 The code can be run by simply issuing the command: